Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: V. Agreement with present theories and the possibility of experimental realization

-In a similar vein, a recent study of the dielectric state of a superconductor under topological failure of superflow shows evidence of Majorana thermodynamics, with the linear specific heat of the Kondo insulator samarium hexaboride (SmB$_6$) theorized to be the result of a neutral Majorana Fermi sea \cite{Erten}. { A neutral Majorana sea in SmB$_6$ was first proposed by Emery and Kivelson in the context of a two-channel Kondo model, which was then expanded upon by Coleman et. al. \cite{Kivelson, Coleman}.} Such a Majorana system in the Kondo insulator is in stark contrast to the regular fermion phase, which is strongly interacting and may only be described be a weakly interacting Fermi gas under a non-trivial unitary transformation \cite{Eder, Ostlund}.
+In a similar vein, a recent study of the dielectric state of a superconductor under topological failure of superflow shows evidence of number-conserving Majorana-Schwinger thermodynamics, with the linear specific heat of the Kondo insulator samarium hexaboride (SmB$_6$) theorized to be the result of a neutral Majorana Fermi sea \cite{Erten}. { A neutral Majorana sea in SmB$_6$ was first proposed by Emery and Kivelson in the context of a two-channel Kondo model, which was then expanded upon by Coleman et. al. \cite{Kivelson, Coleman}.} Such a self-conjugate representation of the Kondo insulator is in stark contrast to the regular complex fermion phase, which is strongly interacting and may only be described be a weakly interacting Fermi gas under a non-trivial unitary transformation \cite{Eder, Ostlund}.
 Experimental studies of SmB$_6$ likewise show a surprisingly low effective mass $m/m_e$ of $0.119\pm 0.007$, $0.129\pm 0.004$, and $0.192\pm 0.005$ for three different values of the oscillatory magnetic torque's frequency, given as $\sim 35$ T, $300$ T, and $450$ T, respectively \cite{Li}.
 Comparing this with the effective mass $m/m_e=0.225\pm 0.011$ for the electron pocket of the semimetallic compound EuB$_6$ \cite{Aronson} (which are in good agreement with band-structure calculations), we see the effective masses of SmB$_6$ and EuB$_6$ differ by a factor $\delta$ of approximately $0.529\pm 0.013$, $0.573\pm 0.012$, and $0.853\pm 0.012$ for the three different magnetometric frequencies (in increasing order).
 Erten et. al. have suggested that this small effective mass is due to the fact that the Majorana sea chiefly originates from the conduction electron band \cite{Erten}.
-Our theory of the Majorana statistics similarly predicts a low effective mass due to the form of the 3D correction factor to the specific heat.
-This factor, given by $\gamma_3=\frac{1}{2}-\frac{3}{2\pi^2}(\log 2)^2\approx 0.427$, is on the same scale as the experimental factor $\delta$ for SmB$_6$, and might be an indicator of dominant free Majorana gas behavior at lower oscillatory magnetic torque frequencies. { Further evidence of Majorana-like thermodynamics in SmB$_6$ can be seen by probing the temperature dependence of quantum oscillation amplitudes in the bulk. \footnote{We thank Suchitra Sebastian for bringing this study to our attention} Tan et. al. have shown that there exists a residual density of states at the Fermi energy in this material, and that quantum oscillations increase rapidly for decreasing temperature, as opposed to a saturation of oscillations as predicted by Fermi-Dirac statistics \cite{Lifshitz, Shoenberg, Tan}.
+By extending the Majorana Hilbert space to preserve total number conservation while simultaneously permitting self-conjugation, our Majorana-Schwinger statistics similarly predicts a low effective mass due to the form of the 3D correction factor to the specific heat.
+This factor, given by $\gamma_3=\frac{1}{2}-\frac{3}{2\pi^2}(\log 2)^2\approx 0.427$, is on the same scale as the experimental factor $\delta$ for SmB$_6$, and might be an indicator of dominant free Majorana-Schwinger gas behavior at lower oscillatory magnetic torque frequencies. { Further evidence of Majorana-Schwinger thermodynamics in SmB$_6$ can be seen by probing the temperature dependence of quantum oscillation amplitudes in the bulk. \footnote{We thank Suchitra Sebastian for bringing this study to our attention} Tan et. al. have shown that there exists a residual density of states at the Fermi energy in this material, and that quantum oscillations increase rapidly for decreasing temperature, as opposed to a saturation of oscillations as predicted by Fermi-Dirac statistics \cite{Lifshitz, Shoenberg, Tan}.
 In a system whose fundamental excitations are described by Fermi-Dirac statistics, oscillations will gradually decrease as we raise temperature due to a "smearing-out" of the Fermi-Dirac distribution \cite{Shoenberg}.
-The sharply defined finite-temperature Fermi surface in the Majorana Fermi sea present in SmB$_6$ may then be a possible explanation for the amplification of quantum oscillations in this material.} Beyond Kondo physics, further experimental evidence might come from the many-body effects of Majorana edge states in topological superconductors, such as FeTe$_{1-x}$Se$_x$ \cite{Ding1, Ding2} and Cu$_x$Bi$_2$Se$_3$ \cite{Sasaki,Levy}, which are defined by the presence of MZMs and could lead to the realization of Majorana statistics beyond the Dirac-type electron field amplitudes of Chamon et. al. \cite{Chamon}.
+The sharply defined finite-temperature Fermi surface in the Majorana Fermi sea present in SmB$_6$ may then be a possible explanation for the amplification of quantum oscillations in this material.}